montymxb/parse-server-test/README.md

 <h3>What is this?</h3>
 An easy way to deploy mongodb and parse-server for testing purposes.
-This is setup with the intention for testing the <a href="https://github.com/ParsePlatform/parse-php-sdk/">Parse PHP SDK</a>, but, being a fullfledged instance of parse server, would just as well with any of the other Parse sdks.
+This is setup with the intention for testing the <a href="https://github.com/ParsePlatform/parse-php-sdk/">Parse PHP SDK</a>, but, being a fullfledged instance of parse server, would work just as well with any of the other Parse sdks.

 <h3>What do I need for this to work?</h3>